-The halfway/difference parameterization has been shown to increase compression rates since common features such as specular and retro-reflective peaks are aligned with the coordinate axes [Rus98].
+The halfway/difference parameterization increases compression rates since common features such as specular and retro-reflective peaks are aligned with the coordinate axes [Rus98].
 The modified parameterization of Eq.
 (1) maintains this property, since specular events cluster along the w-axis, and retro-reflective peaks occur in the plane w = 0.

 These parameterizations are useful in IBR for an additional reason: for image-based data, they separate the sparsely- and densely-sampled dimensions of the BRDF.
-(Another parameterization that shares this property is proposed by Marschner [Mar98].)
+(Marschner's [Mar98] parameterization also shares this property.)
 To see this, note that for orthographic projection and distant lighting-or more generally, when scene relief is relatively small-a single image of a curved surface provides BRDF samples lying in a plane of constant $\theta_d$ , since this angle is independent of the surface normal.
 The image represents a nearly continuous sampling of $\theta_h$ and $\phi_d$ in this plane.
 Thus, a set of images provides dense sampling of $(\theta_h, \phi_d)$ but only as many samples of $\theta_d$ as there are images.
 (The orthographic/directional case is considered for illustrative purposes; it is not required by the method.)